List of birds of Africa

 This is a list of the bird species recorded in Africa.
 The area covered by this list is the Africa region defined by the American Birding Association's listing rules.
 In addition to the continent itself, the area includes Madagascar, Mauritius, Rodrigues, Seychelles, Cape Verde, the Comoro Islands, Zanzibar and the Canary Islands, São Tomé and Príncipe and Annobón in the Gulf of Guinea.
 It does not include Socotra in the Arabian Sea, Madeira or the Azores.

 This list is that of the African Bird Club (ABC) supplemented by Bird Checklists of the World (Avibase) and The Clements Checklist of Birds of the World.

 This list's taxonomic treatment (designation and sequence of orders, families, and species) and nomenclature (common and scientific names) are those of the Clements list.
-Taxonomic changes are on-going.
+Taxonomic changes are ongoing.
 As more research is gathered from studies of distribution, behavior, and DNA, the names, sequence, and number of families and species change every year.
 Differences in common and scientific names between the Clements taxonomy and that of the ABC are frequent but are seldom noted here.

 By the numbers

 This list contains 2712 species.
-Individual endemic species found in a single country are tagged (E-Country); the rest of the endemics are tagged (E) or noted in text.
+Individual endemic species found in a single country are tagged (E-country); the rest of the endemics are tagged (E) or noted in text.
 The countries that have endemics and the number in each are listed below.